 The controller provides one analog and one discrete input that are meant for connecting flow meter signals.
-All Refrigerated Samplers are equipped with four-pin circular plastic connectors (CPC) that provide terminals for both of those inputs.
+All refrigerated samplers are equipped with four-pin circular plastic connectors (CPC) that provide terminals for both of those inputs.

-Connecting either type of signal allows you to configure flow interval counters (see page 104) that will initiate samples as the total flow in the sampled stream passes specified volumes.
+Connecting either type of signal allows you to configure flow interval counters (Appendix A.3.2) that will initiate samples as the total flow in the sampled stream passes specified volumes.
 Or, the pulse input can be used to remotely trigger the collection of individual samples (see below):